Cayenne Pepper

 Also, if you do have a question about cayenne, please consult this page first before emailing me as it will most likely answer your question.

-You can keep cayenne pepper powder for up to a year if it's stored in a fairly cool place at room temperature.
-It's been suggested that the best way to store cayenne pepper powder is in a hermetically sealed can.
+You can keep Capsicum powder for up to a year if it's stored in a fairly cool place at room temperature.
+It's been suggested that the best way to store Capsicum powder is in a hermetically sealed can.
 If you do that, it should last two to three years.
 It shouldn't be put in paper bag, though.

 Again, as mentioned, I just put mine in a plastic bag that I buy it in and put it in the refrigerator.